karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-20/readme.md

 In this example, the `Book` class is composed of an `Author` object.
 This means that each book has an associated author, and you can easily access the author's details through the book.
 Composition allows you to model real-world relationships between objects, making your code more modular and easier to maintain.

 By using composition, you can create more complex objects by combining simpler ones, rather than inheriting from a single parent class.
 This flexibility allows for more accurate modeling of relationships in your code.

+#### Extra info about this example

+This example has some added functionality which wasn't used in class: we extend the Author class to include a list of books authored by them.
+This allows us to easily track and retrieve all books connected to a specific author.

+**Key Components:**

+-   `books` **Array**: This array is added to the `Author` class to store all the books associated with that author.
+Every time a new book is created, it's added to this array, enabling easy retrieval of all books by that author.
+-   `addBook()` **Method**: This method is responsible for adding a 1 object to the 1 array in the 1 class.
+It's automatically called in the `Book` constructor, ensuring that every new book is connected to its author.
+-   `getBooks()` **Method**: This method returns a string listing the titles of all books associated with the author.
+By using the 1 function, it extracts the title of each book from the `books` array and then joins them into a single string.

+These components together allow you to quickly and efficiently find all books related to a specific author, making the code more modular and easier to manage.

 ---